SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/test/manual-tests/annotation_metaPath_attribute_handling.md

 5. Set the metaPath attribute value as `/Travel/@com.sap.vocabularies.UI.v1.Chart#sample1`.
 Observe warning message `Absolute annotation paths not allowed in metaPath.
 Use contextPath attribute to change path context`
 6. Set the metaPath attribute value as `@com.sap.vocabularies.UI.v1.LineItem`.
 Observe warning message `Invalid annotation term: "@com.sap.vocabularies.UI.v1.LineItem".
 Trigger code completion to choose one of allowed annotations`.
 7. Go to app manifest file, find `routing\targets\TravelMain` settings entry and rename `entitySet` property in the nested object structure to `entitySet_`.
 Save the file.
 8. Set the metaPath attribute value as `@com.sap.vocabularies.UI.v1.Chart#sample1`.
-Observe info message `EntitySet for the current view is missing in application manifest.
-Attribute value completion and diagnostics are disabled`.
+Observe info message `EntitySet or contextPath for the current view are not defined in application manifest.
+Attribute value completion and diagnostics is not possible if EntitySet or contextPath are not defined or defined dynamically in controllers`.
 9. Revert manifest change that is done at previous step 7.
 Change property `entitySet` value to `Travel_`.
 Save the file.
 10. Set the metaPath attribute value as `@com.sap.vocabularies.UI.v1.Chart#sample`.
 Observe info message `Entity Set "Travel_" specified in manifest for the current view is not found.
 Attribute value completion and diagnostics are disabled`.
 11. Reset property `entitySet` value to `Travel` in app manifest.
 Save the file.